The page has been translated by Gen AI.

 Authentication and Authorization

-Kubernetes Engine has Kubernetes’ authentication and RBAC authorization features applied.
-This explains the authentication and authorization features of Kubernetes and how to link them with Kubernetes Engine and IAM.
+Kubernetes Engine applies Kubernetes authentication and RBAC authorization features.
+It explains how Kubernetes authentication and authorization functions integrate with Kubernetes Engine and IAM.

 Authentication

-The Kubernetes API server acquires the necessary information for user or account authentication from certificates or authentication tokens and proceeds with the authentication process.
+The Kubernetes API server obtains the information required for authenticating a user (User) or a service account (ServiceAccount) from certificates or authentication tokens, and then carries out the authentication process.

 Authorization